RECAPEM

 • During treatment with insulin, glucose enters the cells.
 At this point, glucose is an ineffective osmole.

-The key principle to avoid cerebral edema is to avoid rapid change in sodium or glucose concentration (more on this below) especially in younger patients and those whose medical condition has been established chronically.
+⭐️The key principle to avoiding cerebral edema is to avoid rapid change in sodium or glucose concentration, especially in younger patients and those whose medical condition has been established chronically.

-👉The differential diagnosis of high anion gap metabolic acidosis include 7
+🔴DDx of high anion gap metabolic acidosis *

 • Ketoacidosis: diabetic and alcoholic ketoacidosis